 I’ll never forget it.
 I walked into the [convention] with my bags… and there were hundreds of people with hearing loss, talking to each other, and reading their programs, and planning their schedules, and which seminars were they going to go to.
 And I burst into tears.
 I was thinking about my mother, and how this is what she needed… what would have made her life so much better.
 And I knew that, for myself, it was going to be OK.
 I’ve got this.

-Ever since then, Peggy has been heavily involved with HLAA.
+Peggy has been heavily involved with HLAA.
 She developed a speaker series for HLAA’s Boston chapter, and for four years was webmaster of the chapter’s award winning website.
 She is currently an elected member of HLAA’s Board of Trustees, serves on HLAA’s Get in the Hearing Loop Task Force, and this year is co-chair for the New England Walk4Hearing.

 Peggy also works closely with communities and businesses to make the world more accessible and enjoyable to people who are hard of hearing.
 Lately, she’s been working with theaters and other entertainment venues in the Boston metro area to help them implement assistive listening systems that allow most people with hearing aids and cochlear implants to hear stage or screen audio.